CapricanDRJ/witchers_shakespeare/index.md

 **[Morbius]** *Eyes alight*

-Let honor bind us to the Watchers' past,
+Let honor bind us to the Witchers' past,

 Where unity, like seeds, in hearts were cast.